-When completed, the Lily Lake Trail will have aspects unique to the Tahoe trail repertoire…slickrock, boulder traverses, and an epic view of Fallen Leaf Lake on the edge of a 75 foot cliff.
-However, the build difficulty is high with many sections through dense vegetation and unforgiving talas.
-In 2018, the entire trail alignment was approved by the Forest Service and the trail corridor for most of the trail was cleared of vegetation.
-In addition, the first half mile of trail starting from the Glen Alpine Trailhead parking area was constructed.
+When completed, the Lily Lake Trail will have aspects unique to the Tahoe trail repertoire…slickrock, boulder traverses, and an epic view of Fallen Leaf Lake on the edge of a 75-foot cliff.
+However, the build difficulty is high with many sections of trail traveling through dense vegetation and unforgiving talus.

-The goal for 2019 is for the Forest Service to “cut in” the upper half mile of trail with a mini-excavator while TAMBA volunteers continue to work through extensive boulder fields at the bottom of the trail.
-Due to the massive snowpack from the winter of 2018/2019, we do not expect to finish the trail this year.
-Also, we don’t have all the funding for this effort…volunteers are great, but this trail requires professional engineering and build crews.
-So far TAMBA has $30K of the anticipated $100K required to complete this project.
+In 2019, the Forest Service “cut in” the upper half mile of trail with a mini-excavator while TAMBA volunteers continued to work through extensive boulder fields at the bottom of the trail.
+Due to the massive snowpack from the winter of 2018/2019, construction started later than expected.
+We made progress through the boulder field and established about a half-mile of trail to the Lily Lake overlook, which has an epic view.

 Frequently asked questions:

 Will this trail replace the Church Trail?

 - No, this trail does not replace the Church Trail, but the two trails share the first few hundred feet starting from the Angora Lakes Parking area.

 Will horses be allowed on this trail?

 - This is a multi-use trail although we anticipate equestrians will not be recommended because of the slick rock sections.